julie-scherer/chicago-airbnb-custom-etl-pipeline/README.md

 ## Project description

+This project creates and deploys a PostgreSQL database in Docker, processes Airbnb listings data from Chicago, IL (data source: [Inside Airbnb](http://insideairbnb.com/chicago)), and then loads the transformed data into the Postgres database running in Docker.

+TL;DR The database definition script `sql/ddl.sql` and the data insertion script `csv-to-postgres.py` are automatically executed when the `deploy-docker-pipeline.sh` script is run.

-This repository creates a PostgreSQL database from the Inside Airbnb listings data for Chicago, IL [available here](http://insideairbnb.com/get-the-data/).
-The database includes information about the listings, such as the property type, url, amenities, etc., as well as details about the location/neighborhood, host, and reviews from previous guests.
+The resulting database includes information about the listings, such as the property type, url, amenities, etc., as well as details about the location/neighborhood, host, and reviews from previous guests.

-&rarr; Note that this repository is currently under development.
-The database has been configured to run in Docker and the necessary tables have been created.
-However, the data has not been inserted yet.
-Updates coming soon :smile:

-**Data source:**

-The Airbnb listings data for Chicago, IL was obtained from the [Inside Airbnb](http://insideairbnb.com/chicago) website.
-The data includes listings that were active as of December 2022.

-**Database design**
+**Database schemas**

-The database has been designed with the following tables:

-- listings: contains information about the Airbnb listings, such as the property type, room type, minimum and maximum nights, bedrooms, price, etc.
+- **listings**: contains information about the Airbnb listings, such as the property type, room type, minimum and maximum nights, bedrooms, price, etc.
-- location: contains information about the location, including the Chicago neighborhood, latitude, longitude, and neighborhood overview.
+- **locations**: contains information about the location, including the Chicago neighborhood, latitude, longitude, and neighborhood overview.
-- hosts: contains information about the hosts, such as their name and the number of listings they have.
+- **hosts**: contains information about the hosts, such as their name and the number of listings they have.
-- reviews: contains information about the reviews left by previous guests, such as the number of reviews, date, text of the review, etc.
+- **reviews**: contains information about the reviews left by previous guests, such as the number of reviews, date, text of the review, etc.

 The tables are linked together using foreign keys to allow for efficient queries and data retrieval.